prahanyamn/VSDSquadronmini/README.md

 ### 3. Open the terminal window.
 ![Terminal](https://github.com/prahanyamn/VSDSquadronmini/assets/173597769/1dd93461-bcf0-4718-8057-f4a1e8d0f4e1)

-### 4. C code to execute the sum of numbers from 1 to N
+### 4. C program to execute the sum of numbers from 1 to N

 + First install leafpad using the command: `sudo snap install leafpad`
 + Create the file using leafpad with the help of following command: `leafpad sum1ton.c &`